ALARA Stay-Time Review Guide Skip to main content

 Radiation Work Permits

-For industrial radiography under 10 CFR 34, the daily job log serves a similar function.
-The radiographer records the date, location, isotope, activity, exposure time, and any unusual conditions.
-The RSO reviews these logs as part of the ALARA program.
+For industrial radiography under 10 CFR 34, daily job logs and operating procedures provide separate records that the RSO reviews as part of the radiation safety program.

 Dose Tracking and Trending